Skip to content ↓

 Read to your children (anything they enjoy).
 This not only promotes reading for pleasure but is invaluable in developing vocabulary and comprehension skills.

 Subitising - lots of games using dice!
-Can the children say what the number is without counting (numbers to 5).
+Can the children say how many objects there are without counting (numbers to 5).

 Accurate counting - through play, find opportunities to count out using 1–1 correspondence and know that the final number is the total.